Naval warfare in the Russo-Ukrainian war (2022–present): 2025

 In March 2025, Russia and Ukraine engaged in negotiations over a maritime truce in the Black Sea, as mediated by the US and held in Saudi Arabia.
 According to a White House statement, this truce aimed to ensure "safe navigation, eliminate the use of force, and prevent the use of commercial vessels for military purposes in the Black Sea."
-A tentative agreement was reached on 25 March to halt military strikes in the Black Sea and on energy infrastructure, however, the agreement was contingent on the Kremlin’s conditions that sanctions on Russian agricultural exports be lifted.
+A tentative agreement was reached on 25 March to halt military strikes in the Black Sea and on energy infrastructure, however, the agreement was contingent on the Kremlin's conditions that sanctions on Russian agricultural exports be lifted.
 However, the truce faced immediate challenges, with the Kremlin contending that the truce would only begin once the sanctions were lifted.
 Ukraine, on the other hand, took the position that the truce should become effective from 25 March.
 This led to uncertainty over the truce's enforcement, and its credibility was further compounded when Russia attacked a Ukrainian Black Sea port of Myklolaiv with an overnight drone the following day.

+On 28 August 2025, the Ukrainian reconnaissance ship Simferopol was sunk in the delta of the Danube River by a Russian naval drone, with the Ukrainian navy claiming that the strike had killed two crew members and left several others injured or missing.

 This maritime truce has seen little success since it was agreed upon in March, with the Black Sea remaining a place of significant conflict.
 On 2 May, Ukraine used drone strikes to take down a Russian Su-30 fighter jet over the Black Sea near the port of Novorossiysk, marking the first time a marine drone has ever destroyed a combat aircraft.
 A few weeks later, on 19 May, the Security Service of Ukraine used a coordinated drone strike to destroy a Russian radar system and military warehouse at a gas production platform in the Black Sea.

+In December 2025, Ukraine attacked the Russian shadow fleet tanker Qendil which was 2,000 km north of Bengazi.
+Ukraine announced that it killed Major General Andrey Averyanov, head of the Russian GRU's Department of Special Tasks hybrid warfare unit and operations in Africa.
+However, the government of Madagascar announced later that month that he is visiting the country, and RFI eventually withdrew its claim after more evidence emerged that he is alive.